-We tested the hypothesis that participants in the FCU condition would experience greater decreases in teacher report of children's emotional and behavior problems than would participants in the control condition.
-The model summarized in Table 3 tested fixed effects for differences between conditions at pretest (condition effect), gains across time, and the interaction between the two.
-Children in the FCU condition experienced greater decreases in teacher reported emotional and behavior problems than did children in the control condition (t = -2.51, df = 191, p = .013).
-The model estimated differences in gains between the FCU and control conditions of -1.71 (Hedges' g = -0.28).
-Figure 2 depicts model-based estimates of pretest and posttest teacher report of children's emotional and behavior problems.
+We tested the hypothesis that participants in the FCU condition would experience greater decreases in teacher report of children's emotional and behavior problems, measured in both first and second grades, than would participants in the control condition.
+The models summarized in Table 3 tested fixed effects for differences between conditions at baseline (condition effect), gains from kindergarten to first or second grade (time effect), and the interaction between the two.
+As shown in the first column of data in Table 3, children in the FCU condition experienced greater decreases in teacher-reported problems from kindergarten to first grade than did children in the control condition (t =-2.51, df = 191, p = .013).
+The model estimated differences in gains between the FCU and control conditions of -1.71 at first grade (Hedges' g = -0.28).
+As shown in the second column of data in Table 3, the FCU condition also experienced greater decreases from kindergarten to second grade than the control condition (t = -2.04, df = 163, p = .043).
+The model estimated differences in gains between the FCU and control conditions of -1.39 at second grade (Hedges' g = -0.22).
+Figures 2 and 3 depict model-based estimates of kindergarten and first-grade teacher report of children's emotional and behavior problems by condition and kindergarten and second-grade teacher report of children's emotional and behavior problems by condition, respectively.